 These are the words of Sir Isaac Newton, 1675 A.D., quoting a well-known saying coined a few hundred years earlier.
 He was reminding us of the debt that current scholars owe to the great ones of the past.
 Newton was a physicist, mathematician, astronomer, alchemist, inventor, theologian and natural philosopher.

-What “giants” might Newton, who discovered the laws of gravity and invented of The Calculus, have in mind for himself?
-We cannot know this (or at least I don’t), but I imagine he would include the three most-quoted ancient philosophers: Socrates, and his students Aristotle and Plato.
+What “giants” might Newton, who discovered the laws of gravity and invented The Calculus, have in mind for himself?
+We cannot know this (or at least I don’t), but I imagine he would include the three most-quoted ancient philosophers: Socrates, and his student Plato, and his student Aristotle.

 But whose shoulders did these giants stand on?
 The quick answer is, the “Pre-Socratic philosophers.”
 I will explain, briefly, how I came to this subject.
 It’s because of beer and friendship.